-- (1) Eyewear: Only plain, single colored frame prescription eyeglasses with neutral colored lenses may be worn with the uniform.
+(1) Eyewear: Only plain frame prescription eyeglasses with neutral colored lenses may be worn with the uniform.
 Sunglasses or eyeglasses that are faddish in style or color (e.g., mirrored, opaque, iridescent or fluorescent colors) must not be worn while on duty.
+Sunglasses or darkly tinted glasses must not be worn inside the building.

+(2) Jewelry:

-Sunglasses or darkly tinted glasses must not be worn inside the building. - (2) Jewelry: - (a) Officers may wear only stud style earrings that do not exceed 1/4 inch in diameter and are made of plain gold or silver tone metal, pearl, or other gemstone, and earrings may only be worn in the ear lobe.
+(a) Officers may wear only stud style earrings that do not exceed 1⁄4 inch in diameter and are made of plain gold or silver tone metal, pearl, or other gemstone, and earrings may only be worn in the ear lobe.
 Female officers may not wear more than two earrings per ear lobe and male officers may wear only one stud style earring per ear lobe.
 Earrings must not detract from the professional appearance of an officer as determined by the FSD.

 - (b) Necklaces may be worn if not visible to the public. - (c) Other than earrings, no other jewelry, including tongue piercing, may be worn on or about the face, head or mouth.
 Body piercing, except for earrings, may not be visible to the public. - (d) Rings or ring sets on fingers must be limited to no more than two rings per hand. - (e) While on duty, beads, chains, bracelets, and similar jewelry are prohibited. - (f) Medical identification bracelets/necklaces may be worn. - (g) Wrist watches may be worn while on duty.
 Watches should be of a style that minimizes sliding up the arm and are not of a size that could create a safety issue.
-Watches must not detract from the professional appearance of an officer.
-Smart watches and fitness trackers that have messaging and phone alert capabilities are excluded and cannot be worn while on duty. - (3) Facial Hair: Male officers must be neatly shaven or maintain neatly trimmed and well-kept facial hair not more than 1/2 inch in length. - (4) Hair: - (a) Hairstyles and hair colors must be judged by a reasonable person standard and present a neat, clean, professional appearance.
+Watches must not detract from the professional appearance of an officer. - (3) Facial Hair: Male officers must be neatly shaven or maintain neatly trimmed and well-kept facial hair not more than 1⁄2 inch in length.

+(4) Hair:

+- (a) Hairstyles and hair colors must be judged by a reasonable person standard and present a neat, clean, professional appearance.
 Hair must be kept clean and the style must not present a ragged, unkempt or extreme appearance. - (b) Hair length for male officers must not extend below the bottom of the back of the collar.
 Hair accessories may be used to meet this requirement; however, such accessories must be concealed as much as possible and should not distract from the uniform.
-In addition, the use of one's own hair to meet this standard is permitted as long as the style maintains a professional look and does not distract from the uniform. - (c) While on duty, hair length for female officers must not extend beyond two inches below the bottom of the back of the collar.
+In addition, the use of one's own hair to meet this standard is permitted as long as the style maintains a professional look and does not distract from the uniform. - (c) While on duty, hair length for female officers can touch, but must not extend below, the top of the shoulder.
 Hair accessories may be used meet this requirement; however, such accessories must be concealed as much as possible and should not distract from the uniform.
 In addition, the use of one's own hair to meet this standard is permitted as long as the style maintains a professional look and does not distract from the uniform.